object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 .............

 At the end of each chapter are exercises.
 These usually depend on a skeleton code which is available on GitHub.
 Sometimes you might be asked to complete a piece of code while on other occasions you'll need to write a whole Python module from scratch.
 Each set of exercises will come with a matching set of tests.
 These are small programs which check whether your code produces the correct responses to a range of inputs.
 Tests like this provide immediate feedback and enable you to know how you are doing.
 Links to the skeleton code for each chapter are provided at:

         `https://object-oriented-programming.github.io/edition1/exercises.html
         <https://object-oriented-programming.github.io/edition1/exercises.html>`__

-The mechanism for accessing the exercises will be covered in :numref:`introduction`.

 Conventions employed
 --------------------